Travel photography tips for midday sun

 2. Bracket your shot when taking pictures midday

-Bracket a series of images, meaning take 3 or more identical shots at different exposures.
+A good travel tip for midday sun is bracket a series of images, meaning take 3 or more identical shots at different exposures.
 Most modern cameras, both DSLRs and Mirrorless, will have an option to bracket pictures.
 Check your camera manuals.
 Bracketing landscape photography is a common practice.
 I bracket 3 shots, one at proper exposure, one 1-stop underexposed, and one 1-stop overexposed.

 This can be particularly helpful.
 Generally speaking, your sky will require an underexposed shot while your scene will require a different exposure.
 Exposure bracketing will assist with this.
 You will need to combine the three shots into one exposure in post processing software.
 Photoshop does this.
 My personal favorite is Photomatrix which is incredibly easy to use.
 Combining your multiple shots will create a high dynamic range photo (HDR) and Photomatrix gives you a lot of options for choices.
 I personally only do this for a natural photographic look, but some people like the painterly files and even heavy HDR files.
 It is a personal preference.